 AP Calculus AB is similar to a college Calculus I course.
 AP Calculus BC is equivalent to taking both Calculus I and II.

 AP Calculus AB covers limits, derivatives, and integrals.
 AP Calculus BC covers those AB topics, with additional integration techniques, series, vectors, and polar curves.
 Find out more specific curriculum differences between AP Calculus AB and AP Calculus BC.
-The blue topics are AB topics, and the purple topics are additional BC topics.

 Ultimately, the biggest difference will be the pace of the course.
 Since BC covers more topics, that class will move at a quicker pace.

 If you’re a rising junior, consider taking AB your junior year and BC your senior year.
 But if you’re a rising senior, you get to decide which course would be a better fit.

 There are two major factors in determining whether AP Calculus AB vs BC would be a better fit: your math background and future plans.

 If you earned A’s or high B’s in all high school math classes (Algebra, Geometry, and Pre-Calculus), then your math foundation is solid, and you’re likely prepared for AP Calculus BC.
 Calculus brings together those previous math classes in a magical, yet sometimes challenging way.
 Having a strong math background is important for the rigor and quicker pace of BC Calculus.

 If you’ve consistently earned B’s in math, AP Calculus AB may be a better fit.
 AB moves at a slower pace than BC, so you’ll have more time to practice and apply new concepts.

 You can still take BC Calculus if you didn’t earn high math grades, but you’ll have to work harder to fill in some gaps in understanding.
 Read more about what topics to review and how to ace your first AP Calculus test.